 If you are looking for an alternative to pain medication, come to Modern Pain Management for our spinal cord stimulation treatment.
 Spinal cord stimulation has been shown to improve the general quality of life and sleep, as well as minimize the need for pain medications.
 We can help relieve your chronic pain.
-Please call us for more information or book an appointment online.
-We have convenient locations to serve you in Houston and Sugar Land TX.
+Please contact us for more information or book an appointment online.
+We have convenient locations to serve you in Houston TX and Sugar Land TX.

 Table of Contents:

 Spinal cord stimulation is a medical procedure for the treatment of chronic pain.
 During the procedure, small devices are implanted subcutaneously (under the skin).
 These devices transmit electric signals that mask pain.
 Spinal cord stimulation is a safe and effective treatment for certain types of chronic pain management.

 Spinal cord stimulation is a pain management treatment that masks pain signals through small electronic devices implanted subcutaneously.
 It blocks pain by interfering with the nerve signals involved in it.
 This disruption of the pain signal effectively eliminates pain and is commonly used to help manage chronic pain.
 It is a safe, efficacious, and cost-effective treatment for the management of chronic pain caused by neuropathic pain conditions, including chronic regional pain syndrome, failed back surgery syndrome, and chronic peripheral neuropathies.
 Increased awareness of and access to spinal cord stimulation therapy may allow more people to benefit from the relief of uncontrollable chronic pain and may reduce opioid consumption.

 Spinal cord stimulation can help relieve pain caused by: